 Taking a look at Access Point Y & X, this is the classic example of a wireless bridge - both Access Points are interconnected via a mesh system, and X extends the network via Ethernet cable, adding Client C into the network.

-Now, let's answer the question regarding what Nebula-devices are compatible with WDS (as of July 2020):
+Now, let's answer the question regarding what Nebula APs are compatible with WDS: